Choosing a university

 Your child may want to consider a university where they can pursue their hobbies and interests.
 The Univesity of South Wales is near some of the best beaches in the world, and the Brecon Beacons isn't far away for biking, hiking and climbing - if they enjoy outdoor activities, they'll be spoilt for choice.

 To help you understand the quality of teaching on the course, find out more about the academic staff.
-For example, students on the English courses at the University of South Wales are taught by published authors and prize-winning poets.
+For example, students on English courses at the University of South Wales are taught by published authors and prize-winning poets.
+Music students are taught by industry professionals, such as Damon Minchella, a multi-million selling musician, who was the bass player of Britpop band Ocean Colour Scene.

 As a parent you want to know your child is in safe hands and they have all the support they need.
 The University of South Wales offers a wealth of support services, from our nurse-led health service, to our Disability and Dyslexia Service, Mental Wellbeing Team and chaplaincy.
 There are also advice centres at each campus, plus residential and welfare tutors based in the Halls of Residence and Students’ Union.